Fuzzy39/Crystalarium/readme.md

 ---

 Crystalarium is a software toy about experimenting with digital and ternary logic by shooting blocks with lasers.
-With it, you can build and play with logic gates, latches, or even build a calculator or full fleged CPU.
+It can be used to build and play with logic gates, latches, or even build a calculator or full fleged CPU.

 <br>